 As mentioned previously, the towns hosting this Project experienced an overall moderate population decline between 2000 and 2010, with the extremes at a 5.6% decline in the Town of Arkwright to a 0.9% growth in the Town of Charlotte.
 The proposed Project is not expected to influence these trends for better or worse.
 For the duration of construction (approximately nine months) there could be a temporary increase in local population and demand for temporary housing by out-of-town workers.
 However, this demand will be relatively modest, and can easily be accommodated by the available rental or temporary housing in the local municipalities and surrounding communities.
 Beyond this relatively minor (and positive) short-term impact, Project construction will have no significant impact on population and housing.

-The project will also result in a small number of permanent positions when it becomes operational (see Part II Section 2, below).
-These employees are expected to reside locally, which could translate into a small but sustainable improvement to the local economy.
+The project will also result in a small number of permanent positions when it becomes operational (see Part II Section 3.2).
+These employees are expected to reside locally, which could translate into a small but steady improvement to the local economy.
 Although this represents a positive economic impact, long-term employment associated with the Project is not large enough to have a significant impact on the local population or housing market.

 Effects on Land Use and Property Values